samelinux/quarto/README.md

 ## UI/UX

 To choose a piece, just click it and let the other player place it.
-This versione of quarto has no coded rules [as of 17/Oct/2019] so you can choose a piece that's already on the board and move it to another square.
+This versione of Quarto has no coded rules [as of 17/Oct/2019] so you can choose a piece that's already on the board and move it to another square.
 It's basically an hotseat game that you can easly play on a cellphone, maybe i'll add player and rules handling in the next future.